 Try using this in the gym to remind yourself to refocus in order to renew your mind-muscle connection.

-Those who make the greatest gains are the ones who actively receive the weight and control their reaction to the stimulus.
 By connecting our mind to our muscles and harnessing these modern midichlorians, we can stimulate more of our muscles in order to achieve a greater level of success.

 We’ve covered the biceps above.
 Here are the main functions for all the other major muscle groups:

 Triceps are the exact opposite of biceps because they’re antagonists.

 To feel this, think about a tricep rope extension except you’re bringing your shoulder behind you and turning the top of your hand inward as much as possible.